 They’ll surely appreciate it!
 Plus, it’s a great way to gain the attention of their followers.

-Think social media and email are competing marketing channels?
+Think social media and email are competing for marketing channels?
+Think again.

-When used wisely, hashtags can put you in front of a much wider audience.
+Hashtags can be tricky to get right.
+But when marketers use them wisely, hashtags can put your content in front of a much wider audience.

 But remember, hashtags don’t work equally on all social platforms.
-For example, they gain huge engagement on Instagram but don’t do much on Facebook.
+For example, they gain massive engagement on Instagram but don’t do much for Facebook posts.